The genealogy of Galton-Watson trees: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank his PhD supervisors Matt Roberts and Simon Harris for their continual insight and support.
+The author would also like to thank an anonymous referee whose suggestions have improved the paper.
 This research was supported in the early stages by University of Bath URS funding, and in the latter stages by the ERC grant \emph{Integrable Random Structures} at University College Dublin.